 Syllabus: EDUC 259B

 This course enables credential candidates to develop awareness and understanding of current theories and best practices of comprehensive, balanced reading instruction in elementary school settings.
 Candidates will learn how to adapt instruction to meet the needs of individuals based on their cultural, linguistic, and experiential backgrounds and their specific needs as learners.
 Focused attention will be given to the nature of reading difficulties and principles of diagnosis and assessment.
 Content presented in this course prepares candidates for the Reading Instruction Competence Assessment (RICA).
-This course, required of all multiple subject teaching credential candidates, must be taken concurrently with enrollment in EDUC 266 or a full time teaching position in a Catholic school.
+This course, required of all multiple subject teaching credential candidates, must be taken concurrently with enrollment in EDUC 231b, full-time teaching position or with instructor permission.

 A study of language arts teaching strategies, with a focus on teaching writing to students in grades K-8, including English learners and students with special needs.
 Focused attention is given to techniques for integrating literature and language arts instruction with science and social studies content.